learn-academy-2022-foxtrot/treasurehunt-dthomas91/README.md

   - created an alert to appear if treasure box is clicked

 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.
+  - branch: try-again-alert
+  - created an alert to appear if bomb box is clicked

 - As a user, I cannot continue to play the game after I win or lose.
 - As a user, I can see a message informing me that I lost the game when I run out of turns (the counter reaches zero).